 Here is the distilled secret to making peace with money.
 To produce happy money in abundance you need to imbue gratitude and appreciation into your life.
 That’s the key.
 Those two words: gratitude and appreciation, are supremely powerful.

 Bring a positive attitude to the game of life.
-Show appreciation of others.
+Show appreciation for others.
 Demonstrate gratitude.
 These behaviors will make you a money magnet.
 If you instead choose to sit in a corner, afraid of the world, with a scarcity mindset and fear of those who don’t share your beliefs, happy money (and happiness) will remain elusive.

 If nothing else, Honda’s book encourages the reader to set aside limiting beliefs and apply gratitude and appreciation to all aspects of our lives.
 At first, this might seem a daunting task.
 Maybe your relationship with your spouse or kids is struggling.
 Maybe your boss or colleagues are difficult to get along with.